tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-Unlike most TLS extensions, placing the SNI value in an ECH extension is not interoperable with existing servers, which expect the value in the existing cleartext extension.
+Unlike most TLS extensions, placing the SNI value in an ECH extension is not interoperable with existing servers, which expect the value in the existing plaintext extension.
 Thus server operators SHOULD ensure servers understand a given set of ECH keys before advertising them.
 Additionally, servers SHOULD retain support for any previously-advertised keys for the duration of their validity